Troubles with the website

 1.2.
 Notification sending is not provided, is not activated in the settings, or the condition necessary to send a notification has not come.
 Such problems can be identified by checking the settings and observing the conditions for sending notifications, for example:

-if the user doesn't receive any email notifications it may be caused by user himself; notifications may be disabled on global settings page, or, user, while being on a post page, could accidentaly press the hotkey «m» or may have disabled notifications locally, for this particular post;
+if the user doesn't receive any email notifications it may be caused by user himself; notifications may be disabled on global settings page, or, user, while being on a publication page, could accidentaly press the hotkey «m» or may have disabled notifications locally, for this particular publication;

-if the user doesn't receive personal digest, one should check digest sending settings, probably there were no interesting posts for the selected period.
+if the user doesn't receive personal digest, one should check digest sending settings, probably there were no interesting publications for the selected period.

 1.3.
 Email notification is in the queue.
 It can happen is two cases: